AkshayAgarwal007/Moodly/README.md

 Though this application is specifically made for NU-Moodle, the code can be modified to work with any website that makes use of Moodle or has a similar structure.
 However, anyone who wants to build such an app would prefer to use Moodle APIs and different tools because of the recent trend to build a universal app and packaging issues associated with Python Applications, the code base for Moodly can serve as a learning resource for those learning to make GUI applications using Python, working on a web scrapping project using Python or just wants to explore Python more.

 Since this app targets a higly specific group of people there might not be many developers visiting this repo.
-Though there are many aspects of this application like (Web Scrapping, Making GUI apps using Python, Packaging a Python app,multithreading. writing non-blocking code, working with libraries like Sqlite3, requests and BeautifulSoup) which is of importance to any Python developer and I would like to explain those things to you(You must be interested if you are reading this).
-But instead of doing that here I would prefer to write a blog and I would add the link to the same here as soon as I do so.
+Though there are many aspects of this application like (Web Scrapping, Making GUI apps using Python, Packaging a Python app,multithreading. writing non-blocking code, working with libraries like sqlite3, requests and BeautifulSoup) which is of importance to any Python developer and I would like to explain those things to you (You must be interested if you are reading this).
+But instead of doing that here I would prefer to write a blog on this topic and I would add the link to the same here as soon as I do so.

 ##Contributing

 * Found a bug?
-Report it on GitHub Issues and include a code sample.
+Report it on GitHub [Issues](https://github.com/AkshayAgarwal007/Moodly/issues) and include a code sample.
-* Fork the repository and work on a feature update.
+* [Fork](https://github.com/AkshayAgarwal007/Moodly/issues#fork-destination-box) the repository and work on a feature update.
-* Users can also contribute by reporting a bug by simply mailing me.
+* Users can also contribute by reporting a bug by simply [mailing me](mailto:agarwal.akshay.akshay8@gmail.com).

 ___

-Developed and maintained by Akshay Agarwal.
+Developed and maintained by [Akshay Agarwal](mailto:agarwal.akshay.akshay8@gmail.com).
+Any suggestions are welcomed.